mark-tutton/dhammapuja/README.md

-Dhammapuja is a learning aid for Theravadian chants.
-The official website is located at https://dhammapuja.com/
+Dhammapuja is a tool for learning Theravadin Buddhist chants.
+The website is located at https://dhammapuja.com/

 - [Why Chant?](#why-chant)